 Lesson 2 - Equivalent of Four (4) On-Site Clock Hours

 Students build 3D topography from contours that were originally built in AutoCAD.
 Students will create and edit materials.
 Also, students will stamp the architectural elements on the topography, and drape site plan geometry onto the topography.
+Students create components and edit the component options.
+Students create scenes using the navigation tools, and create a small animation.

 Lesson 3 - Equivalent of Four (4) On-Site Clock Hours